JuliaPackaging/BinaryBuilder.jl/docs/src/building.md

 Register the package after publishing the required assets.
 Pkg already caches installed artifacts by tree hash, so retaining old URLs primarily saves release publication work rather than changing users' cache behavior.

+The registration service must adopt this API and select uploads accordingly; existing calls with a single metadata dictionary keep their current behavior.